LEARNING

 • Are there any drug interactions?

-Do not receive CABENUVA if you are taking carbamazepine, oxcarbazepine, phenobarbital, phenytoin, rifabutin, rifampin, rifapentine, dexamethasone (more than a single-dose treatment), and St. John’s wort (Hypericum perforatum).
+Do not receive CABENUVA if you are taking carbamazepine, oxcarbazepine, phenobarbital, phenytoin, rifabutin, rifampin, rifapentine, dexamethasone (more than a single-dose treatment) or St. John’s wort (Hypericum perforatum).

-Keep a list of your medicines and show it to your doctor and pharmacist when you get a new medicine.
+Keep a list of your medicines and show it to your doctor and pharmacist when any changes are made.

 • Can you develop treatment resistance while on CABENUVA?